rash92/01f-social-network/README.md

 - fronted: fix likes and comments on group posts.

-- Add logic to ws `comments` function for comments on group posts or make a separate function to handle them.
 - Add ws `likes` function.
 - Make a handler function to send group messages to avoid "temporal dead zone" where messages aren't seen if sent after the user has gone to the group profile and before they open the chat.